dtm-labs/en.dtm.pub/docs/guide/e-saga.md

 ## Handling rollbacks

-What happens if the bank is preparing to transfer the amount to user 2 and finds that user 2's account is abnormal and returns a failure?
-We adjust the handler function so that the transfer operation returns a failure
+What happens if the bank is preparing to transfer the amount to user B and finds that user B's account is abnormal and returns a failure?
+We update the handler function so that the transfer operation returns a failure

 ``` go
 app.POST(BusiAPI+"/SagaBTransIn", dtmutil.WrapHandler2(func(c *gin.Context) interface{} {